tinyplex/tinybase/site/guides/10_releases.md

 IndexedDB storage.
 A polling technique is used to load underlying changes if you choose to 'autoLoad' your data into TinyBase.

+This release also upgrades Prettier to v3.0 which has a peer-dependency impact on the tools module.
+Please report any issues!

 ## v4.1

 This release introduces the new ui-react-dom module.
 This provides pre-built